hzoo/hopeinsource.com/season-3/reconversion.md

 [03:33] **Sonya**: You have probably heard a lot more stories of people's experiences with that kind of thing than I have.
 And I'm curious, if there's a typical way that people come back to the faith or maybe not?

 [03:45] **Henry**: I don't want to speculate on the way, but malaise is a good word.
-There's this book called a secular age by Charles Taylor.
+There's this book called [A Secular Age](https://en.wikipedia.org/wiki/A_Secular_Age) by Charles Taylor.
 Taylor is a Catholic and he was talking about the secularization thesis, which was kind of saying something like the more scientific a country is, they will become more atheist.
 And he was saying that that's not true.
 The way people express their spirituality is different, but the amount of spirituality might be actually the same as before.

 [04:08] **Henry**: You can see this now where even in tech, people love meditation.
 People love their fan fiction.
 There's fan clubs.
 There's CrossFit, SoulCycle, all these things..
 They're not really religion, but if you want to define religion more generally, they are.
 There's a community.
 There's a sense of purpose.

+> "There are layers of meaning to calling a company a cult.
+Many successful companies are culty in one way or another—the Apple blog “Cult of Mac” was not named entirely tongue-in-cheek.
+Some companies are cultish with respect to customers, like Peloton, which literally sells access to a scheduled ritual that makes participants more virtuous." - [Palantir: On Business, Cults, and Politics](https://diff.substack.com/p/palantir-on-business-cults-and-politics)

 [04:24] **Sonya**: The writer, Byrne Hobart, pointed out that Peloton is a weekly ritual that improves the people who do it, which is kind of..
 Hmm.